-Dr. Janet Wei of the Barbara Streisand Women’s Heart Center and Dr. Giulia Sheftel of Newton-Wellesley Hospital address how heart disease in women and men are different, how the blockages happen in the small vessels, it’s symptoms and how estrogen plays a role in heart health.
+Dr. Janet Wei of the Barbara Streisand Women’s Heart Center and Dr. Giulia Sheftel of Newton-Wellesley Hospital address how heart disease in women and men are different, how the blockages happen in the small vessels, its symptoms, and how estrogen plays a role in heart health.

 5. Straight A Nursing

 A useful, informative podcast focused on providing more clinical wisdom, inspiration to work, helpful tips that a nurse will need in the future, and all the other stuff.
 Straight A Nursing covers all the relevant topics and basic knowledge a nurse should know to all the complicated cases a nurse face in the ICU.
-The way Nurse Mo brings her episodes to live is exceptionally engaging and credible.
+The way Nurse Mo brings her episodes to life is exceptionally engaging and credible.

 Air Time: Weekly on Thursday

 Every nurse may know that IV therapy is not just giving your patients the medical fluids.
-In this episode, Nurse mo explains A-Z of IV therapy, such as what medical fluids are best for your patient’s condition, what to look for when taking IV, how to care for them, and everything about IV access.
+In this episode, Nurse mo explains the A-Z of IV therapy, such as what medical fluids are best for your patient’s condition, what to look for when taking IV, how to care for them, and everything about IV access.

 Your nursing college may teach you everything you need to know about when it comes to taking care of a patient.
-But do they really?
-In this episode, they cover the burning questions of a nurse who realized that her nursing education wasn’t enough to face her real-life challenges.

 6. Eyes For Ears